ysl4567/AlgorithmicTrading/README.txt

  - Output represents the possible sell and buy points assuming user is alternating buying and selling.

 Bollinger_Bands_V3.py
- - Goal: Non-alternating buy and sell points with all being profitable.
+ - Goal: Non-alternating buy and sell points with all being profitable
  - Input any ticker symbol (ex.
-TQQQ, CAT) without the $ symbol.
+TQQQ, CAT) without the $ symbol
- - This code eliminates the loss seen when there is a sharp decrease in the value of the stock as shown in V2.
+ - This code eliminates the loss seen when there is a sharp decrease in the value of the stock as shown in V2

 Bollinger_Bands_V4.py
- - Goal: Alternating buy and sell points with all being profitable.
+ - Goal: Alternating buy and sell points with all being profitable
  - Input any ticker symbol (ex.
 TQQQ, CAT) without the $ symbol
  - Still a work in progress
  - Won't work for all stocks